Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization: Introduction

 \section{Introduction}

 Biomolecules are dynamic systems that undergo conformational changes in order to perform their biological functions.
-Consequently, identifying the ensemble of relevant conformations accessible to a biomolecule is essential for understanding its functional mechanisms.
-However, inferring these conformations from experimental observables constitutes a challenging inverse problem.
-This difficulty arises from the high dimensionality of conformational space, which is intrinsically hard to sample, and from the need to simultaneously enforce physical realism while maintaining agreement with experimental data.
-Traditionally, this problem has been addressed using physics-based force fields combined with stepwise sampling under the maximum entropy principle \cite{rieping2005inferential}.
-Although powerful, such approaches are computationally demanding and often require extensive, labor-intensive refinement to adequately explore alternative conformational states that match both the physics and data \cite{croll2018isolde}.
+Consequently, identifying relevant conformations is essential for understanding its functional mechanisms.
+However, inferring them from experimental data is a challenging inverse problem.
+This difficulty arises from the high dimensionality of conformational space and the need to enforce physical realism while maintaining agreement with experimental data.
+Traditionally, this problem has been addressed using physics-based force fields with stepwise sampling under the maximum entropy principle \cite{rieping2005inferential}; although powerful, such methods are computationally demanding and require extensive refinement to match both the physics and data \cite{croll2018isolde}.

 A recent paradigm shift in the field leverages pretrained generative models as data-driven priors to regularize the conformational search.
-State-of-the-art protein sequence-to-structure generative models such as Alphafold~3 \citep{abramson2024accurate} predominantly use a conditional diffusion module \citep{song2020score,ho2020denoising} for structure generation after sequence processing.
-In contrast to AlphaFold~2, which performs static structure prediction \citep{jumper2021highly}, the diffusion module enables \textit{distributional} modeling of biomolecular 3D coordinates $x_0$ conditioned on sequence information $c$ by iteratively refining noisy structures $x_t$ through a series of diffusion steps, starting from random noise.
-While these generative models capture dominant structural modes with remarkable accuracy, solving structure-determination inverse problems often requires recovering specific conformational states that lie outside the high-probability regions of the pretrained model.
-Addressing this limitation necessitates the incorporation of additional constraints—derived from experimental measurements or other desired properties—that were not present during training.
-Viewed through a Bayesian lens, the AlphaFold 3 framework naturally accommodates this integration by interpreting the pretrained diffusion model as a sequence-conditioned prior $p(x_0 \mid c)$ while experimental measurements $y$ define a likelihood $p(y \mid x_0)$, yielding a posterior distribution $p(x_0 \mid y,c) \propto p(x_0 \mid c) p(y \mid x_0)$.
+Protein sequence-to-structure models such as Alphafold~3 \citep{abramson2024accurate} use a conditional diffusion module \citep{song2020score,ho2020denoising} which enables \textit{distributional} modeling of 3D coordinates $x_0$ conditioned on sequence information $c$ by iteratively refining noisy structures $x_t$.
+While these models capture dominant structural modes with remarkable accuracy, structure-determination inverse problems often require recovering conformational states that lie outside the high-probability regions of the prior model.
+This necessitates the incorporation of additional constraints—e.g., derived from experimental measurements—that were not present during training.
+Viewed through a Bayesian lens, this is framed as a posterior inference problem: the pretrained model defines a sequence-conditioned prior $p(x_0 \mid c)$ while experimental measurements $y$ define a likelihood $p(y \mid x_0)$, yielding a posterior distribution $p(x_0 \mid y,c) \propto p(x_0 \mid c) p(y \mid x_0)$.